 Why it matters

-- The report reveals a targeted effort by nonpartisan groups to register likely Democratic voters, raising concerns about voter manipulation.
+- The report exposes a voter registration crisis within the Democratic Party, highlighting targeted efforts by nonpartisan groups to influence likely Democratic voters.

-- VPC and CVI's strategies in Virginia highlight the ongoing challenges of voter registration and potential misinformation ahead of elections.
+- VPC and CVI's strategies in Virginia raise concerns about voter privacy and the integrity of the electoral process ahead of the fall elections.

-- The involvement of known Democratic operatives in voter registration efforts raises questions about the integrity of the electoral process.
+- The involvement of known Democratic operatives in voter registration efforts may impact perceptions of nonpartisan organizations and their credibility.

 What’s next

-- Virginia's Department of Elections will monitor VPC-CVI's mailings for compliance as early voting continues.
+- Virginia's Department of Elections will monitor VPC-CVI's mailings for compliance with voter registration laws.